wesleyau2020/laravel-expenses-tracker/README.md

 ## Features

--   **eCharts Visualization**: Analyze expenses grouped by month and category for the current year.
+-   **Data Visualization**: Analyze expenses grouped by month and category for the current year.
--   **Datatable Summary**: View a summary of all expenses using DataTables.
+-   **Expenses Summary**: View an index of all expenses.
+-   **Custom Log Service**: Log critical actions such as creating, editing, or deleting expenses.
+-   **Authentication**: Restrict access to expense management features to authenticated users only.

 ## Application Routes